eolatham/smarthome-dashboard-simulation/team_norms.md

 One way our team will show recognition or appreciation is whenever a team member pushes a change to the project repository and notifies the team on Telegram, the team will congratulate and/or thank them for their contribution.

-Another way our team will show recognition of a team member's work is by reviewing merge requests for stories linked on Shortcut and leaving constructive comments afterwards.
+Another way our team will show recognition of a team member's work is by reviewing merge requests for stories linked on Shortcut and leaving constructive comments afterward.

 ### Norm #11